Tales from the Road: Awkward Audiences?

 I always find that doing your research helps – knowing the audience and what the event is for always helps you “connect”.
 Personalising a speech is a sure fire way to show you care – and that you have taken the trouble to “do your homework”.
 After all – it’s all about the audience – not you!

 One thought I always keep in mind before any speech is that “you are only as good as your next performance”.
 So no matter how well I have gone down previously – I am always aware that the next one is the one that matters.
-This keeps me “grounded” – and focussed on doing the best possible job – whatever distractions the audience – and me – are faced with!
+This keeps me “grounded” – and focused on doing the best possible job – whatever distractions the audience – and me – are faced with!

 If you are looking for an entertaining keynote or after-dinner speaker – especially in an unusual venue – please get in touch to discuss your event!